 2. European Starlings

 European Starlings are not native birds of Ontario.
-It has been migrated, and now it is living in Ontario.
-The main characteristics of these birds are they have iridescent blue or iridescent purple tones.
+They have migrated and are now living in Ontario.
+These birds’ main characteristics are their iridescent blue or iridescent purple tones.

 Due to their aggressive nature, these birds are considered pests in North America and are found in large flocks.
-They are medium-sized blackbirds, but they spoil some fruits because they can eat mulberries, cherry, sumac, and blackberries along with grains, seeds and insects.
+They are medium-sized blackbirds but spoil some fruits because they can eat mulberries, cherries, sumac, blackberries, grains, seeds, and insects.

 Botanical Name: Sturnus vulgaris